02 May Destination Marketing Technology

 ARE THEY HERE YET?
 YES—AND TECHNOLOGY PROVES IT

 As your messaging begins to take hold, the right destination marketing technology tools enable you to track visitors actual experience before, during, and after their visit.
 Thanks to technology like predictive analytics and others, we can know with certainty when members of our audience are planning a trip, what their interests are, and when they will arrive.
 “Listen to what they say, but watch what they do” isn’t just an adage anymore.
 In many instances, we can watch and tell precisely what they did while they were here through their digital footprint.

 That knowledge enables us to tailor experiences now and in the future, ultimately creating loyal fans and increasing revenue.

-TECHNOLOGY RIGHT MESSAGE AT THE RIGHT TIME
+TECHNOLOGY DELIVERS THE RIGHT MESSAGE AT THE RIGHT TIME

 Because you’ve established channels to communicate with your audience on a regular basis, you can see who is looking and interested in your destination.
 Social platforms are generally pretty clear and offer some built-in collection and analysis.
 But for all of your properties, including web, you’ll want to add additional technology.